rstudio/python-builds/README.md

 - openSUSE 15.3
 ## Quick Installation

-To use our quick install script to install R, simply run the following command.
+To use our quick install script to install Python, simply run the following command.
 To use the quick installer, you must have root or sudo privileges, and `curl` must be installed.